This post may contain affiliate links. Read the full disclosure here.

 If you answered yes to any of those questions, you are not alone!
 There is nothing to feel bad about and you are a completely normal mother.
 You can only put everyone else wants and needs before your own for so long before it mentally and physically starts to take a toll.

 No matter how overused or cliche the saying is, it’s true.
 You have to take care of yourself before you can take care of others.
-You have to fill up your fuel tank if you want to have anything left to give to your children.
-You can’t run on empty and expect to get very far.
-You cannot pour from an empty cup.

 There’s always one thing that gets in my way when I think of self-care as a mother and that is that feeling of guilt.
 That need to always put my child first and be a “good mother” is so strongly present in every choice I make.
 I have those thoughts running through my head that say making time for myself and my needs is selfish.